PRIYA2894/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio
 Hello,
 I am curios Data science enthusiast.
 It's a repository of the projects I worked on or currently working on.
 The projects are written Python (Jupyter Notebook).
-Click on the projects to see full analysis and code.

 Please contact me on Linkedin if you are looking to hire analyst.

-## contents
+## Contents
 ### Notes on python
 These notes are for beginners for practicing python codes
 ### Micro Projects on python